saulocantanhede/tfgreek2/docs/features/role.md

 ## Feature description

-Syntactic role of word or wordgroup.
+The `role` feature indicates the syntactic role of a word or word group within a sentence.
+It provides information about whether the word or group is acting as a subject, object, verb, etc.

 ## Feature values